-- use basic collage techniques: proper way to hold scissors, cut paper, and glue with a variety of art tools and mediums. - compose and apply shapes onto spaces that will create a finished collage. - recognize/utilize the Elements & Principles of Art with specific focus on line, shape, texture and pattern.
+- use basic collage techniques: proper way to hold scissors, cut paper, and glue with a variety of art tools and mediums. - organize and apply shapes onto spaces to create a finished collage. - recognize/utilize the Elements & Principles of Art with specific focus on line, shape, texture and pattern.